 These qualities are what make engineering at USF stand out.

 Simply put, we want to change the face of engineering.
-As one of the nation’s most ethnically diverse student bodies, with a student population that is two-thirds women, USF has a unique opportunity to revolutionize the demographics of the field.
-We plan to commit full support to admitting and maintaining as diverse a student body as possible, with programs including peer mentoring, career counseling, and scholarships to bolster that support.
-We are committed to the fact that the best solutions cannot be created without diverse perspectives coming together.
+USF has one of the nation’s most ethnically diverse student bodies and is two-thirds women.
+This gives us a unique opportunity to revolutionize the demographics of the field.
+We plan to recruit, admit, and graduate a diverse student body, with programs including peer mentoring, career counseling, and scholarships to bolster that support, because we know that arriving at a problem’s best solution isn’t possible without the input of multiple and varying perspectives.

 Informing every step of our approach to engineering will be USF’s inherent emphasis on Jesuit education.
-The Ignatian tradition produces students, graduates, and professionals who possess a unique blend of technical prowess, intellectual curiosity, a commitment to social justice, and the ability to integrate knowledge across disciplines.
+Teaching in the Ignatian tradition produces students, graduates, and professionals who possess a unique blend of technical prowess, intellectual curiosity, a commitment to social justice, and the ability to integrate knowledge across disciplines.
 Our goal is to create engineers who can think broadly and creatively while drawing on a variety of skillsets and strong ethics to solve global problems.

 We believe that students learn best by doing.
 Rather than beginning our future engineers’ education with book lessons to be applied in practice years down the road, we’ll begin by engaging students with real-world challenges.
 These projects will be drawn from community and professional partners and require teamwork and communication to solve.
 From their first day at USF, our engineers will have experience solving actual issues using a multidisciplinary approach, beginning as apprentices on projects as first-year students and graduating as team leaders.